ashleychontos/sort-a-survey/README.md

 $ survey setup
 ```

 This last command will set up the proper directories and download a couple example files to get you started via command line.
-If jupyter notebook is more your thing, feel free to use the additional option with the setup command to also download our notebook tutorial:
+If jupyter notebook is more your thing, use the notebook option (via `-nb` `--nb` `-notebook` `--notebook`) with the setup command which will also download our notebook tutorial:

 ```
 $ survey setup -nb
 ```

-Please visit the [notebook tutorial](https://github.com/ashleychontos/sort-a-survey/blob/main/examples/TKS.ipynb) if you don't feel like running it but would like to take a peek (there is pretty plots in there, I promise).
+Please visit the [notebook tutorial](https://github.com/ashleychontos/sort-a-survey/blob/main/examples/TKS.ipynb) if you don't feel like running it but would like to take a peek (there are pretty plots in there, I promise).
 To run the software via command line, simply execute:

 ```
 $ survey rank